Undergrad CV Template (Text Format)

 PERSONAL STATEMENT

 A motivated Politics undergraduate at the University of Bristol with a strong interest in UK politics and public service.
 Actively involved in university political societies and seeking an internship to gain first-hand experience in policy-making, legislative processes, and constituency work.
-Committed to contributing to the work of Stella Haltwhistle MP by applying strong research, communication, and organisational skills.
+Committed to contributing to the work of Stella Haltwhistle MP and the Unity Party by applying strong research, communication, and organisational skills.

 EDUCATION

-- Relevant Coursework: UK Government and Politics, Comparative Politics, Political Theory, and International Relations
+- Relevant Coursework: UK Government and Politics, Comparative Politics, Political Theory

 - Key Projects: Research project on voter engagement in UK elections